Codeception/Codeception/docs/01-Introduction.md

 ## Conclusion

-Despite the wide popularity of TDD, some PHP developers never write automated tests for their applications.
+Despite the wide popularity of *TDD* (Test Driven Development), some PHP developers never write automated tests for their applications mostly because they think it's hard, slow or boring..
 The Codeception framework was developed to actually make testing fun.
 It allows writing unit, functional, integration, and acceptance tests, in a single, coherent style.

-It could be called a BDD framework.
+It can be called a *BDD* (Behavior Driven Development) framework.
 All Codeception tests are written in a descriptive manner.
-Just by looking at the test body, you can get a clear understanding of what is being tested and how it is performed.
+Just by looking at the test body, you can clearly understand what is being tested and how it is performed.
 Even complex tests with many assertions are written in a simple PHP domain-specific language (DSL).